mpapenbr/iracelog-deployment/README.md

 Deployment configurations for local iracelog environments.
 This environment should not be used in production as there are too many ports exposed.

-There are also branches for _integration_ and _production_ which are used on iracing-tools.de

 ## Environment variables

 You need to configure the following environment variables